maurges/every-rust-gui-library/notes.md

 than the TodoItem proper.
 Because the model has weirdness with indexes or something, I don't remember, and also to distinguish names.
 So ok, you know what, let's just rewrite it to a proper model with proper functions.

+Regarding setting a value from rust: that can be done with setContextProperty on engine, I remember now.

+Oh right, there is conversion from qvariant, it's hidden in QMetaType::from_qvariant.
+Ok, this is nice.
+Now can I convert qstring and others like this?
+Yes I can, a lot of rust types have the instance.
+Nice.

+A lot of things happening and I'm not writing about them.
+It's somewhat hard since I'm familiar with qml, but there are a lot of things happening here, where I'm surprised and then fix it with another approach.
+The most recent one being that I need to create property `count` myself, it's not derived from rowCount.
+At the base of it all is that I'm still not doing the model from scratch, but am still writing based on the yesterday's bullshit, and making it work.
+Oh right, I still haven't checked if it's actually read-write, let's see.

+Warnings about binding loops, how I missed you (not).
+Well, everything works now.
+Turns out qt docs are really well, written and describe my exact problem and solution.
+Who would have thought, huh.
+Well, this is a solution with double model sharing, now let's export it immediately from list model.